 The Chinese government has said that the protesters who have not yet surrendered 'will be punished'.
 Its leaders are right now considering a crucial choice between escalating brutality or dialogue that could determine the future of Tibet, and China.

+We can affect this historic choice--China does care about its international reputation.
 China's President Hu Jintao needs to hear that the 'Made in China' brand and the upcoming Olympics in Beijing can succeed only if he makes the right choice.
 But it will take an avalanche of global people power to get his attention--and we need it in the next 48 hours.

 The Tibetan Nobel peace prize winner and spiritual leader, the Dalai Lama has called for restraint and dialogue: he needs the world's people to support him.
 Click below now to sign the petition--and tell absolutely everyone you can right away--our goal is 1 million voices united for Tibet: